GMOD/jbrowse-components/website/docs/faq.md

 ```

 Then a second file, the .ixx file, tells us at what byte offset certain lines
-in the file are e.g.
+in the file are e.g.:

 ```
 signa000000435